Skip to content

 The Auschwitz ticket for individual visitors who intend to visit without a guide is free, but the number of tickets available is limited.
 In addition, access to individual visitors without a guide is only granted at certain times, depending on the time of year.

-Auschwitz Tour from Krakow to Auschwitz Train
+Krakow to Auschwitz

 There are two types of guided tours for individual visitors, the 3.5 hour classic tour, which is the most popular, and the 6 hour “study tour”, which is primarily for history buffs and researchers.